kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/callgraph/callgraph.md

 The titlebar contains the name of the module on the left and the following buttons on the right:

-* [icon-TUNINGS] : Filter functions appearing in the graph.
+* [icon-tunings] : Filter functions appearing in the graph.
 Ce filtre est synchronisé avec celui de la sidebar.
-* [icon-TARGET] : Move the camera to show each node after each render.
+* [icon-target] : Move the camera to show each node after each render.
-* [icon-PIN] : Automatically select node of the function selected in AST.
+* [icon-pin] : Automatically select node of the function selected in AST.
-* [icon-HELP] : show this help modal.
+* [icon-help] : show this help modal.

 ##Toolbar {#plugins-callgraph-toolbar}